Igalia/phpreport/docs/src/developer/devel-setup.md

 Some steps described here overlap the ones described in the [installation instructions](../admin/installation.md).

+## Using Docker

+Inside the `docker` folder you can find all the Dockerfile and docker-compose files for several enviroments.
+To run the development setup, copy the `.env.example` to `.env` and update it to the values of your environment.

+You need docker and docker-compose running and you can run it from the root folder of the project with:

+`docker-compose -f docker/docker-compose.dev.yml up`

+To run migrations:

+`docker exec -ti phpreport-db alembic upgrade head`

+To create migrations:

+`docker exec -ti phpreport-db alembic revision --autogenerate -m "Migrations description"`

+All the services are setup to reload when the files are updated without the need of rebuild the containers.

 ## Dependencies

 Follow the corresponding section from the [installation